 These specialty insurance companies can insure your bus before it’s converted or the final school bus conversion:

-Typically no, because most states require you to meet specific guidelines before you can title your bus as an RV.
+Typically most states require you to meet specific guidelines before you can title your bus as an RV.
 You’ll need the motorhome title to qualify for RV insurance.

-However, some skoolie owners find loopholes that don’t require inspections or photos of their conversion, which helps them title and insure as an RV quickly.
-Yet state laws are meant to make sure of your bus’s safety before you drive and live in it.
+However, some skoolie owners find loopholes that don’t require conversion inspections or photos, which helps them quickly title and insure as an RV.
+Yet state laws are meant to ensure your bus’s safety before you drive and live in it.
 Consider getting a safety inspection even if you can get your RV title and insurance before renovating.

 Compare bus conversion insurance policies

 If you’re living in your bus, consider making RV insurance your end goal since this policy covers vehicles used for both living and driving.
 Bus conversions for a business will need commercial vehicle insurance.

 To qualify for RV insurance, you might need to take these steps:

 Since your bus isn’t livable during the renovation process, you may need to insure it as only a vehicle and switch to an RV policy later.
 Many people have found success buying commercial vehicle insurance for personal use.